Kurral/Kurralv3/README.md

 ---

+## 👋 New to Kurral?
+Start Here

+- Using MCP servers in production → **MCP Observability**
+- Testing or upgrading agents → **Deterministic Agent Testing**
+- Want a hands-on demo in <5 minutes → **Project Generator**

+Kurral is framework-agnostic and operates at the execution and protocol layer.
+LangChain support is provided as a convenience, not a requirement.

+Templates are reference agent implementations, not framework requirements.
+They demonstrate correct Kurral integration patterns and are intended to be modified or replaced.

+---

 ## 🎯 The Growing MCP & Agent Challenge

 Model Context Protocol (MCP) is rapidly becoming the standard for AI agent tool integration — adopted by Anthropic, OpenAI, Google, Microsoft and others.
 Yet enterprises face critical hurdles before full adoption: